SPCA Volunteer Opportunities

 • For animals being kept until adopted, maintain proactive communication with the Foster Coordinator, and market the animal by submitting regular updates and pictures to the SPCA.
 (Note: All applications and adoptions will go through the SPCA.
 The decision on placement of the animals will be made by the SPCA and not the foster.)

 • Notifies SPCA immediately of any medical issues.

 • Foster Parents must complete all application requirements before fostering.

 • Fosters are expected to understand and uphold SPCA policies, including, but not limited to indoor only for cats and puppies, fencing for dogs.

 • Fosters must also sign a Foster Contract with SPCA, defining their obligations.

 Becoming a foster parent is not an easy job, and requires a serious commitment of both your time and effort.
 It is also a very rewarding experience, as you provide a temporary home for an animal and may be saving lives.

-The following are required prior to becoming a foster:
+The following is required prior to becoming a foster

 • Completion of a foster application.